Introduction of Tribunal

 Banks and financial institutions have been experiencing considerable difficulties in recovering loans and enforcement of securities charged with them.
 The procedure for recovery of debts due to the banks and financial institutions, which is being followed, has resulted in a significant portion of the funds being blocked.

-Introduction of Tribunal: Mounting of NPA is the major challenges for banking industry.
-NPA recovery plays a main role for bank’s profitability.
-Recovery of dues from borrower through courts and legal action is major problem for banks and financial institution.
+Mounting of NPA is a major challenge for the banking industry.
+NPA recovery plays the main role in a bank’s profitability.
+Recovery of dues from borrowers through courts and legal action is a major problem for banks and financial institutions.
 It was observed that existing legal actions initiated by banks and FI were not adequate for debt dues recovery.
-Undue delay for finalizing banking NPA case in various courts affects the productivity of banking and financial institution.
+Undue delay for finalizing banking NPA cases in various courts affects the productivity of banking and financial institution.
 For speedy recovery of bank’s dues, Debts Recovery Tribunals have been established by the Government of India under an Act of Parliament (Act 51 of 1993) for expeditious adjudication and recovery of debts due to banks and financial institutions.

-Establishment of Tribunal: Recovery of debts due to banks and financial institutions act 1993 came into force on 24th day of June, 1993.
-The Act is applicable throughout India, except State of Jammu and Kashmir.
+Recovery of debts due to banks and financial institutions act 1993 came into force on the 24th day of June 1993.
+The Act is applicable throughout India, except the State of Jammu and Kashmir.
 Presently there are 39 DRTs in India.

 List of Amending Acts:

 1. The Recovery of Debts Due to Banks and Financial Institutions (Amendment) Act, 1995

 2. The Recovery of Debts Due to Banks and Financial Institutions (Amendment) Act, 2000

 3. The Enforcement of Security Interest and Recovery of Debts Laws (Amendment) Act, 2004

 4. The Enforcement of Security Interest and Recovery of Debts Laws (Amendment) Act, 2012